 I have a unique perspective on this since not only am I a Toronto wedding photographer, I also have an active background as a healthare provider.
 With that, I want to preface by saying that you should always get formal information from proper goverment sources, especially regarding restrictions.
 There are a lot of people out there who have made quick reference charts or even memes in an attempt to help summarize information but with how quickly things change, these third party info sources can become dated and incorrect.
 As much as the government websites are dry and boring to read, you need to do it to go right to the source.
 At the time of writing this article, I’ve been using the “Zones and Restrictions” page which links further to:

 - Full regulations/laws for Ontario O. Reg.
 82/20

-Currently Ontario is well into it’s 3rd wave of COVID, ICUs are near capacity and a massive field hospital has been set up at Sunnybrook in order to provide care for the surge of patients they fear is coming.
+Currently, Ontario is well into its 4th wave of COVID, ICUs are expecting to reach capacity again and the massive field hospital that has been set up at Sunnybrook has been taken down and the supplies reallocated to other places of need.